 This wild fennel pollen is harvested in accordance to ancient Calabrian tradition.
 There’s no industrial process to replace the practice of picking the tiny fennel flowers by hand, and then laying them to dry in the sun.
 In its purest form, fennel pollen is mixed into a pesto and stirred through pasta, or mixed with olive oil and brushed over bread.
-The honey-aniseed flavours also work wonderfully alongside pork and roast chicken, or sprinkled on salads and vegetables - for the fullest taste, add at the end of cooking as a finishing flavour.
+The honey-aniseed flavours also work wonderfully alongside pork and roast chicken, or sprinkled on salads and vegetables.
+For the fullest taste, add the wild fennel pollen at the end of cooking as a finishing flavour.

 |Standard UK Delivery ?||£3.50 or free when you spend £35|

 |Express Delivery ?||£6.95 or free when you spend £75|